dylanvu/MELTGithubWorkshop/README.md

 ## Basic Workflow
 This PDF has pretty much everything you'd need for commands: https://education.github.com/git-cheat-sheet-education.pdf

-0. Git status is super helpful.
+0. `git status` is super helpful.
 It tells you what files you haven't added yet, what files you have, and what branch you are on.
 1. Add - "stating" what you will save

-    Run:

-    `git add FILENAME.EXTENSION`
+    Run: `git add FILENAME.EXTENSION`

     For example: `git add README.md`